Spoken Word, Written Word

 Friday 19 May 2023 7.30pm, 35 Turnpike Lane, London N8 0EP

-Book launch for The Mighty Goddess with Sophie Herxheimer, stories and spells, poems and papercutting, chat and book signing.
+Book launch for The Mighty Goddess with Sophie Herxheimer, stories and spells, poems, papercutting.

 West Norwood Cemetery